School Program

 i sponsored

-Obtaining an online Bachelor of Science in Library Science, or related undergraduate degree, is often the first step to a library support staff or technician position.
+An online Bachelor of Science in Library Science, or related undergraduate degree, is often the first step to a library support staff or technician position.
 Credentialing and continuing education are the focus of many online Bachelor of Library Science programs.
 These programs can be offered fully online, in-person, or as hybrids.
 As with most undergraduate degrees, online Bachelor of Library Science programs typically take four years to complete when enrolled full-time.

 Can you become a librarian with just a Bachelors degree?

-Th online BLS degree can also serve as a stepping stone for a future career as a librarian or information professional.
+Th online BLS degree can serve as a stepping stone for a future career as a librarian or information professional.
 Online programs prepare graduates to manage information, analyze data, and serve diverse populations of information users.

 It is important to note that the Master of Library and Information Science (MLIS) or Master of Library Science (MLS) are considered the terminal degrees for most careers in professional librarianship.